Today we will talk about less popular, still existing desktop environments: LXDE, Enlightenment and OpenBox.

 LubuntuFirst of all, I'd like to mention Lubuntu.
-It features a "Keyboard layout handler" item in the panel right from the start.
+Some Lubuntu versions feature a "Keyboard layout handler" item in the panel right from the start.
 If there is no indicator from the beginning, you can add it by right-clicking the panel and selecting the menu option "Add/Remove Panel Items".

 Right click on it gives you an option to go into the Settings mode.
 Here you need to untick the "Keep system layout" checkbox, which opens up the way to configure your own set of layouts.